-- · Use a tick remover. - If you don't have a tick remover use tweezers.
+- Use a tick remover - If you don't have a tick remover use tweezers

-- Place the tick in a small container of rubbing alcohol to kill it. - Clean the bite wound with rubbing alcohol or hydrogen peroxide. - Monitor the site of the bite for the next 30 days for the appearance of a rash.
+- Clean the bite wound with rubbing alcohol or hydrogen peroxide. - Monitor the site of the bite for the next 30 days for the appearance of a rash.
 If you develop a rash or flu-like symptoms, contact your health care provider immediately.
 Although not routinely recommended, taking antibiotics within three days after a tick bite may be beneficial for some persons.
 This would apply to deer tick bites that occurred in areas where Lyme disease is common and there is evidence that the tick fed for more than one day.
 In cases like this, you should discuss the possibilities with your doctor or health care provider.